 The Columbia River Basin shows an excellent integration of the information provided by Lewis & Clark.
 As is frequently the case with French maps of the period, the American claims extending to 54 degrees-40 minutes is shown, a boundary claim hotly contested by the British during the first half of the 19th Century.

-West of the Mississippi, the Spanish Land Districts are still swn, including St. Louis, Girardeau and Lawrence, along wht a double wide Arkansas Territory and massive Louisiana Territory, pre-dating the creation of the state of Missouri.
-Illinois is pushed far to the west of its true location, with Indiana appaering under Lake Michigan.
-Massive Northwest Territory, pre-dating Wisconsin, Minnesota nd Iowa.
-Les Florides are shown (East and West), pre-dating by one year Florida's becoming a U.S. Territory.
+West of the Mississippi, the Spanish Land Districts are still shown, including St. Louis, Girardeau and Lawrence, along with a double wide Arkansas Territory and massive Louisiana Territory, pre-dating the creation of the state of Missouri.
+Illinois is pushed far to the west of its true location, with Indiana appearing under Lake Michigan.
+Massive Northwest Territory, pre-dating Wisconsin, Minnesota and Iowa.
+Les Florides are shown (East and West), an unchanged reference to the time period before Florida's becoming a U.S. Territory in 1821.

-Remarkable treatment of the Transmissippi West.
+Remarkable treatment of the Transmississippi West.
 A fabulous map, which rarely appears on the market.